jbirddog/blue/tools/bth/README.md

 | 0x9D | waddr | ( -- ) | Addr of the buffer for the write system call |

 ### TAP Opcodes

+Public opcodes that can be used in tests to produce TAP output.
+Test files written in `blasm` can include `tap.inc` from this repository.
+For an example test file see `test/bth.bla`.

 | Opcode | Name | Stack Effect | Description |
 |----|----|----|----|